Security is everyone's responsibility

 - Install and use a personal firewall on your computer to ensure others cannot access your computer through the Internet.

 - Install new security patches as soon as your operating system and Internet browser manufacturers make them available.

 - Install an anti-spyware program and check your computer regularly.

 You should be extra vigilant when using publicly available computers.
-Even if you adopt the tips above to protect your information, you need to bear in mind that even benign programs, like popular desktop search programs, can pose a security risk.
-Certain programs, such as Google Desktop, cache items that you have viewed so you - or potentially, an unwelcome third party - can easily search and find those pages later again.
+Even if you use the tips above to protect your information, you need to bear in mind that even benign programs, like popular desktop search programs, can pose a security risk.
+Certain programs, such as Google Desktop, remember items that you have viewed so you - or potentially an unwelcome third party - can easily search and find those pages later again.